Scutigera coleoptrata

-Scutigera coleoptrata, also known as the house centipede, is a species of centipede that is typically yellowish-grey and has up to 15 pairs of long legs.
-Originating in the Mediterranean region, it has spread to other parts of the world, where it can live in human homes.
-It is an insectivore; it kills and eats other arthropods, such as insects and arachnids.
+Scutigera coleoptrata, also known as the house-centipede, is a species of centipede that is typically yellowish-gray and has up to 15 pairs of long legs.
+Originating in the Mediterranean region, it has spread to other parts of the world, where it frequently lives in and around human homes.
+It is an insectivore, preying on insects and arachnids by envenomating them.
+Their venom is not dangerous to humans.